ceph/ceph/doc/dev/crimson/crimson.rst

 ------------------------

-Crimson collects the per-pg, per-pool, and per-osd stats in a `MPGStats` messsage, and send it over to mgr, so that the mgr modules can query them using the `MgrModule.get()` method.
+Crimson collects the per-pg, per-pool, and per-osd stats in a `MPGStats` message, and send it over to mgr, so that the mgr modules can query them using the `MgrModule.get()` method.

 asock command